orkes-io/docs/docs/developer-guides/scheduling-workflows.md

 :::note Notes

 * The schedules are all based on the **UTC** timezone.
-However, you can view the corresponding local browser time.
+However, you can view the corresponding local browser time
 * The scheduler supports up to a second granularity - however, this is on a best-effort basis.
-A minimum of a 30 seconds gap is recommended as the cadence for workflow scheduling.
+A minimum of a 30 seconds gap is recommended as the cadence for workflow scheduling
-* You can have multiple schedules invoking the same workflow.
+* A workflow can be invoked by any number of schedules
-* Execution history is maintained up to a configured maximum limit (Default of 1000 executions per schedule).
+* Execution history is maintained up to a configured maximum limit (Default of 1000 executions per schedule)
-* You must tune the configurations when running multiple schedules to configure the server.
+* When there are a large number of schedules, we must adjust the server capacity to manage the load
-* When the workflow is invoked, the following field will be injected automatically as the input.
+* When the workflow is invoked, the following field will be injected automatically as the input
 ```json
 {
     "_executedTime": <EPOCH EXECUTED TIME>,